For the Cause of the South: Plot

-According to articles and reviews in 1912 trade publications, the film began with scenes set in the contemporary South, over 50 years after the start of the American Civil War.
+According to articles and reviews in 1912 trade publications, the film began with scenes set in the contemporary Southern United States, over 50 years after the start of the American Civil War.
 Helen Randall, an elderly well-to-do Southern spinster, is described sitting at her home and conversing with her niece Edith, a young woman who is engaged and soon to be married.
 Curious about her aunt's past, Edith asks her why she never married.
 Helen is visibly disheartened by the question but shows her niece a photograph of a young soldier, a keepsake she displays on the fireplace mantle in her living room.
 The scene then transitioned back in time to just before the war, when Helen is a teenager and is attending a women's seminary located near West Point, New York.
 While a student there she meets and falls in love with Charles Dalton, a cadet at the United States Military Academy.
 The couple's plans to marry are soon interrupted by the outbreak of war between the North and South.
 Helen, obeying her father, returns home while Charles remains in New York, where he is commissioned as a captain of a cavalry unit in the Union army.
 Meanwhile, Helen's father joins the opposing Confederate States Army to serve as a colonel.

 As the war intensifies and drags on, Helen loses touch with Charles.
 Her father, who is now away from their home serving at the front, is ordered by General Robert E. Lee to deliver an urgent, secret message to General "Stonewall" Jackson, information that may prevent the fall of Richmond, Virginia, the Confederacy's capital, to Union forces.
 While skirting "Yankee" lines, Colonel Randall is seen by Union soldiers, who chase him.
 The desperate colonel's home happens to be nearby, so Randall rushes there with the enemy in hot pursuit.
 Helen and her older brother Harry are at the stately residence and are startled when their father appears.
 Frantic to protect him, she, unlike her cowardly brother, helps to defend him and to safeguard the message he is carrying when a unit of Union cavalry arrives.
 Helen during the "bloody fight" that ensues is shocked to see that her beloved Charles is leading the unit.
 Armed with a pistol, she ultimately has to choose between her loyalty to family and the Confederacy or her love for Charles.
 Loyalty prevails, and she shoots and kills Charles.
 She then faints amid the chaos, but upon awakening she finds that Confederate soldiers had arrived to chase off the remaining Yankee troopers.
 Although she is hailed as a Southern heroine, Helen grieves and remains devastated by the death of the man she once planned to wed, a casualty of war that she inflicted.
 She therefore dedicates her own remaining years to living a chaste, unmarried life.